Neoteroi/GuardPost/README.md

 pip install guardpost
 ```

-This library is freely inspired by [Policy-based authorization in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/policies?view=aspnetcore-2.2); even though its implementation is extremely different.
+This library is freely inspired by [authorization in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/policies?view=aspnetcore-2.2); although its implementation is extremely different.
 Notable differences are:
 1. GuardPost is abstracted from the code that executes it, so it's not bound to the context of a web framework.
 1. GuardPost implements both classes for use with synchronous code (not necessarily I/O bound), and classes using `async/await` syntax (optimized for authentication and authorization rules that involve I/O bound operations such as web requests and communications with databases).
-1. GuardPost leverages Python function decorators, so that any function can be wrapped to be executed after functions handling authentication, and authorization.
+1. GuardPost leverages Python function decorators for the authorization part, so that any function can be wrapped to be executed after handling authorization.
 1. The code API is simpler.

 ## If you have doubts about authentication vs authorization...